\\\ Pet Insurance

 Dogs – Cats – Small Pets Insurance Guide

 Is Pet Insurance Worth It?

-It’s a difficult decision that many pet owners find themselves asking ‘do they or don’t they insure their pet?’
+It’s a difficult decision that many pet owners find themselves asking ‘do we or don’t we insure the pet?’

 More than 3.6 million Brits have pet insurance with 9 out of 10 insurance policies covering a dog or cat.